williamkapke/nodeirc/README.md

 ## Important links
 [Freenode Webchat](http://webchat.freenode.net/)<br>
 Connecting can't get much easier.
-Freenode offers this **free** in-brower chat client.
+Freenode offers this **free** in-browser chat client.

 [Code of Conduct](http://confcodeofconduct.com/)
 The node.js IRC should be welcoming to everyone.
 Use this code of conduct to check yourself before